 The paper closest to ours is Boom (2009), which uses a similar analytical framework.
 There are two important differences to this paper.
-First, we presume that excess demand leads to rationing and brownouts (rather than blackouts and complete market breakdown).
+First, we presume that rationing (rather than a blackout and complete market breakdown) occurs when retail demand exceeds aggregate capacity in all market configurations.
 In doing so, we eliminate extreme punishments from blackouts as the driving force behind investment and pricing decisions.
 Second, we introduce the separated duopoly configuration, which is indispensable for studying how competition and vertical structure jointly determine generating capacities, retail prices, and welfare.

 The remainder of the paper is structured as follows.
 Section 2 introduces the model, and Section 3 characterizes the equilibrium outcomes in the various market configurations.
 Section 4 provides a ranking of the market configurations in terms of capacities, retail prices, and welfare, and discusses the role of rent extraction in determining this ranking.
-Finally, Section 5 offers conclusions and directions for future research.
+Section 5 discusses extensions and limitations, and Section 6 offers conclusions and directions for future research.